Irelia-ja/outrage_cause_predict/README.md

   frameborder="0"
 ></iframe>

-The figure 6 shows the relationship between outage duration and real gross state product per capita.
+The Figure 6 shows the relationship between outage duration and real gross state product per capita.
 We found that there was no significant difference in outage duration for different GSP.

 This can simply show that whether the power outage occurs has little to do with the socio-economic situation.